Fix Guide

 2. Scroll down to the Avatars section.

-3. Uncheck "Show Avatars".
+3. Uncheck the option "Show Avatars".

 4. Click Save Changes.

-Method 2: Replace Gravatar with Local Avatars
+Replace Gravatar with Local Avatars Using Code

 add_filter('get_avatar_url', function($url, $id_or_email, $args) {

-// Return a local default avatar
+// Return a local default avatar image

 return get_template_directory_uri() . '/images/default-avatar.png';